OUR

 ELUL ClASSES

-Prepare for the high holy day season with our series of Elul classes beginning, Tuesday, September 6.
-Join us in person at Belle Chapel or online at 7:00 pm.
-Email HHD@tebh.org for the Zoom link.
-Rabbi Jonathan Aaron will teach on September 6 and 13.
-Rabbinic Intern Michael Walden will teach on September 20.
+Prepare for the high holy day season with our series of Elul classes beginning, Tuesday, August 29.
+Join us online at 7 p.m.
+You can register for the class to receive the Zoom link.
+Clergy will teach on August 29 and September 5.

 S’lichot marks the time when we anticipate the High Holy Days and the heshbon hanefesh – the time we take stock of our souls.
 We open our hearts to the possibility of the new year, and meditate on the past twelve months.
-This year, we open our hearts together in the safety of our homes, with a joint S’lichot service with Wilshire Boulevard Temple.
+This year, we open our hearts together in the safety of our homes, with a joint S’lichot service with Stephen Wise Temple.
 Beautiful poetry, prayers and songs will help all of us begin the journey of reflection and preparation for Rosh Hashanah and Yom Kippur.
-Together, the clergy from Temple Emanuel and Wilshire Boulevard Temple will combine to offer insights and melody, meditation and inspiration, to help all of on the road towards forgiveness and wholeness.
+Together, the clergy from Temple Emanuel and Stephen Wise Temple will combine to offer insights and melody, meditation and inspiration, to help all of on the road towards forgiveness and wholeness.

 High Holy Days DONATION Drive

-This year, we are pleased to support SOVA and Esperanza Immigrant Rights Organization.
+This year, we are pleased to support SOVA.
 Please visit tebh.org/drive to find out how you can donate funds to support the causes of these wonderful organizations.

 Sukkot Festival Service